thedanielfactor/dotfiles/README.md

 If you choose to use my dotfiles, my configure script will backup your current dotfiles, but will also make changes to your crontab - it's in your best interest to understand these changes prior to opting in.

 ### Notes
 Your dotfiles are how you personalize your system.
-These are mine.
+These are mine, albeit I borrowed inspriation from jldeen, which borrowed from Holmes and Ryan bates.

-I was a little tired of having long alias files and everything strewn about (which is extremely common on other dotfiles projects, too).
-That led to this project being much more topic-centric.
-I realized I could split a lot of things up into the main areas I used (git, system libraries, and so on), so I structured the project accordingly.
-I also created branches for WSL and MacOS since those are my two environments.
+As jldeen said in her [README](https://github.com/jldeen/dotfiles/README.md), which I have shamelessly just updated with my own thoughts, I was a little tired of having long alias files and everything strewn about (which is extremely common on other dotfiles projects, too).

 If you're interested in the philosophy behind why projects like these are awesome, you might want to [read Holman's post on the